Score Four Materials

 - Plant Selection and Garden Design

-- Garden Design (Presentation: PDF with notes/PowerPoint)
+- Garden Design (Presentation: PDF Presentation with notes*)

 - Plant Selection and Garden Design (Student Handout)